KennardWang/VTuber-MomoseHiyori/README.md

 ### Tips
 The following tips may help to improve the effect:

-+ ***Use brighter light*** : Try to make your face look more clear, using both the natural light and the point light seems better.
++ ***Use spotlight*** : Try to make your face look brighter, the spotlight probably shows better effect than the natural light.
-+ ***Adjust the position*** : The debug mode of the camera may help you to know the position of your face.
++ ***Adjust the face position*** : The debug mode of the camera may help you to know the position of your face.
 Try to make the green frame larger and central but not over the boundary.
 + ***Do not wear glasses*** : Wearing glasses may influence the accuracy of eye recognition.
 + ***Show your forehead*** : If your hair is so long that covers your eyes, it will have side effects on the accuracy of eye recognition.